shrishmanja/Data_Analysis_Projects/ecommerce-sales-analysis/README.md

 2. **Data Exploration**: Analyzing sales trends, discount campaign effectiveness, and customer demographics.
 3. **Visualization**: Creating various plots to display sales trends, product category contributions, and discount campaign usage.

 ##### *It is important to note that this is not a real dataset.
-This is a synthetic dataset geenrated for the purpose of learning.
+This is a synthetic dataset generated for the purpose of learning.